Academic Advising & Personalized Counseling

 - CSP Academic Advisors monitor student progress via our Mid-Term Estimate and Student Progress Reporting systems.

-- CSP Advising offers Pre-professional Peer Advising in health careers, law, and business.
+- CSP Advising offers Pre-professional Peer Advising in business.

 - CSP Academic Advisors also offer specialized academic workshops, group advising programs, and outreach to student groups.